darthwalsh/bin/apps/brew/README.md

 ### bundle

-`brew bundle dump --file=- --describe` is the best so far, for exporting the state of the machine.
+`brew bundle dump --file=- --describe` is the best so far, for representing what is on the machine.
 Using `--describe` gives nice comments to understand most packages.

 ```bash
 $ brew bundle dump --file=- --describe